 If you believe that a post has violated any of Facebook’s Community Standards, you should use their reporting link located in the upper right hand corner of all posts, photos, and comments, allowing for a quick and easy way to notify Facebook’s security team.

 For a comprehensive guide on how to report messages, posts, and other site content features, check out Facebook’s step-by-step instructions here.
 Should you exhaust all options for reporting users and content online, Facebook encourages users to contact local law enforcement if they have been directly threatened and feel their life is in immediate danger.

 Also, keep in mind that minimizing your digital footprint is an effective way to reduce personal attacks and malicious posts by others.
 Deleting Facebook is your best option for protecting your privacy and keeping your name out of the online world.
 If you are considering deleting your Facebook, you can find out the appropriate steps to take here.
 Take note that deleting it is permanent, while deactivating your Facebook merely hides your information.

 Work With a Defamation Removal Attorney to Remove False and Libelous Attacks on Facebook

-If your reputation has been attacked or defamed on Facebook, and you are looking to minimize the damage caused, and potentially caused, by it, Aaron Minc and his legal team at Minc Law may be able to work with you.
+If your reputation has been attacked or defamed on Facebook, and you are looking to minimize the damage caused, and potentially caused, by it, the legal team at Minc Law may be able to work with you.

 Minc was responsive and professional while walking me thru the process of removing online slander that was completely false.
 I consulted with several other law firms and none of them mentioned results, only options and I felt trapped.
 I would strongly recommend that initial call to Victorya or others at Minc, they specialize in this and are the real deal.